 Compensation: the client agrees to pay the designer the fees listed in the project proposal, plus shall reimburse the designer for any extras and expenses, including all taxes.
 The designer reserves the right to request a deposit in advance of any work; deposits are non-refundable.

 Invoices: all requests for payment are due and dated upon receipt; the client agrees to always pay the designer promptly.
+Net 30 terms.
 Payments must be made in GBP by bank transfer, or otherwise to the designer's discretion.

 Hourly rate: if applicable: (a) the designer will endeavour to complete the work promptly; (b) the designer will provide the client a tally of hours with a brief summary of the work completed during that time, and request payment for those hours; (c) the minimum charge is half an hour, and the tally of hours will be rounded up to the nearest quarter of an hour; and (d) an hourly rate of £40 applies, unless otherwise agreed to our discretion.

-Late payment: for each outstanding invoice – the client will pay an additional £80 fee at 30, 45, 60, 75 and 90 days from that date.
+Late payment: if an invoice has not been fully settled within 30 days, the client agrees to pay the designer an additional 12.5% of the proposal total for every full 7 days thereafter until all invoices plus those additions have been settled.
 The client will assume responsibility for cost all outlays by the designer in all collections of unpaid fees and of legal fees necessitated by default in payment.